scottaohara/accessibility_interview_questions/README.md

 - When should you use or recommend <abbr>ARIA</abbr> roles or attributes to solve an accessibility issue?
 - Describe your process for figuring out if an accessibility bug is due to a developer, browser, or assistive technology error?
 - Describe your thoughts on how a single page web app should handle focus when a new screen loads.
-- Why shouldn't you only rely on visual styling to indicate state?
-- What are some issues with carousels?

 ## Design